Generic selectors

 This is further substantiated by the fact that God Himself resurrected Jesus using His Holy Spirit:

-ROMANS 8:11 Now if the Spirit of Him [God the Father] Who raised Jesus from the dead is dwelling within you, He Who raised Christ from the dead will also quicken your mortal bodies because of His Spirit that dwells within you.
+ROMANS 8:11 But if the Spirit of Him [God] who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who dwells in you.

 If the Holy Spirit is a living being and Jesus Christ was filled with it, then why was God involved in raising Jesus from the dead?
 Why did the Holy Spirit not just perform the task after three days and three nights?
 If it were a member of the Elohim Godhead, was it waiting for God’s command?
 Clearly, Jesus Christ was not raised by the Holy Spirit, but by God the Father, using His power called the Holy Spirit.